The Fractional-Logarithmic Laplacian: Potentials, Regularity, and Critical Compact Embeddings: Introduction and Main Results

-\emph{(ii) Logarithmizing the kernel.} Alternatively, one may refine the smoothness scale by inserting slowly varying logarithmic factors into the Bessel multiplier, producing spaces of logarithmic smoothness that sharpen critical Sobolev and H\"older thresholds; see, e.g., \cite{opic2000bessel,dominguez2023function}.
+\emph{(ii) Logarithmic refinement of the smoothness scale.} One inserts slowly varying logarithmic factors into the Bessel multiplier, thereby obtaining spaces of logarithmic smoothness that sharpen critical Sobolev and H\"older thresholds; see, e.g., \cite{opic2000bessel,dominguez2023function}.

-Our viewpoint is closer to~(ii), but differs from much of the earlier literature in two essential ways.
-First, we treat the logarithmic Bessel potential and $(-\Delta)^{s+\ln}$ as a \emph{paired inhomogeneous with homogeneous} prototype within a single pseudo-differential and functional-calculus framework, rather than introducing logarithmic factors merely to sharpen embeddings.
-Second--and crucially for applications, we identify an explicit structural bridge between the inhomogeneous and homogeneous sides.
-Moreover, from the potential-theoretic viewpoint, the operators
+Our approach is closer to~(ii), but differs from much of the earlier literature in two essential respects.
+First, we treat the logarithmic Bessel potential and the fractional--logarithmic Laplacian as the inhomogeneous and homogeneous members of a single pseudo-differential framework, rather than as isolated logarithmic refinements of known embedding scales.
+Second, and more importantly, we identify an explicit structural bridge between the inhomogeneous and homogeneous symbols.
+This bridge is one of the main analytic mechanisms of the paper and allows us to transfer information between logarithmic Bessel and logarithmic Riesz potentials.